 - Move your computer/device closer to the CSx monitor.

 - Turn the WI-FI off and then back on for both the computer/device and on the CSx monitor itself.
 You may have to do this a few times.
 There are many variables that can affect WI-FI performance, such as obstructions, structures, locations, other WI-FI, interference, etc.

 - Some CSx monitors have 802.11 WI-FI settings you can change to one of the 4 available combinations (5GHz or 2.4Ghz SISO or MIMO).
 Change those settings to see if it makes a difference for your particular computer/device.

-- For Cellular/LTE mobile devices using Windows 10, go into your Windows Network & Internet settings to allow Windows to prefer Cellular in the section titled “Use cellular instead of Wi-Fi” and change the setting to Always”.
+- For Cellular/LTE mobile devices using Windows 10, go into your Windows Network & Internet settings to allow Windows to prefer Cellular in the section titled “Use cellular instead of Wi-Fi” and change the setting to “When wi-fi is poor”.
 Note: You may have to update Windows 10 in order for this setting to be available.